-Make Job Candidates Want to Work for You: 5 Tips
+5 Tips for Getting Job Candidates to Want to Work for You

 Sometimes you're in a situation where the right people are lining up around the block for the chance to work for your company.
 But, most of the time, it's the wrong people lining up, and you're faced with a limited supply of right people--people with the right skills, experience, drive, expectations, personality and salary requirements.
 Unfortunately, the people that are right for your business are often right for your competitors' businesses as well.
 So, what can you do to make sure that your recruiting process encourages these people to want to work for you?